 Americans lack universal health care coverage, meaning that not everyone in the United States is guaranteed access to basic medical care.
 Because so many of us have to wait for coverage under Medicare at age 65, we reach old age in poorer health than necessary.

 We also lack a comprehensive system of long-term services and supports.
 Currently, our system is basically 100% private pay or 100% public pay.
 Individuals are required to spend down to poverty, often pulling the caregiving family down with it.

 For the first time in history, we have an aging boom combined with a longevity boom.

 Unfortunately, age is the single biggest risk factor for a myriad of chronic diseases, including Alzheimer’s disease.
 The 5.5 million people with Alzheimer’s today will ultimately grow to 16 million by 2050.
 This means that someone will be diagnosed with Alzheimer’s every 66 seconds.
 Because there is no cure or effective treatment for Alzheimer’s, this disease alone could overwhelm the fragile system of family caregiving.

 As we move ahead, it is important to reframe caregiving in the U.S. as a human rights issue.
 We must evaluate if proposed policies for health and human services go far enough to protect the right to work, right to leisure and right to a standard of living.

 Most Americans are proud to have a role in returning the care that parents once provided to them.
 However, caregivers should not be expected to jeopardize their health, the welfare of their families, or their own financial solvency in old age.

-Carol Zernial is Vice President of Community Relations for WellMed Medical Management and Executive Director of the non-profit WellMed Charitable Foundation.
+Carol Zernial is Executive Director of the non-profit WellMed Charitable Foundation.
 A noted gerontologist, Ms. Zernial also serves as Chair of the National Council on Aging Board of Directors.